defold/extender/README_SECURITY.md

 send signals to the server process on kernels older than 6.12 (Landlock ABI 6 scopes signals);
 caches that stay writable for a platform (emscripten cache, Gradle and NuGet caches, the wine prefix) are shared between builds; the Gradle and dotnet steps keep network access by necessity.
+The NuGet cache is the one shared cache granted **execute** as well as write, because a NativeAOT publish runs `ilc` out of the ilcompiler package it restores: a C# build can therefore leave a binary that a later C# build on the same builder executes.
+Splitting it into a read-only image cache (`NUGET_FALLBACK_PACKAGES`) and a per-job writable `NUGET_PACKAGES` is the fix and is not done yet.

 ### macOS standalone builders